archways404/HDAVAIL/README.md

 # Project Name (TBD)

+## Summary
+Need to edit this part a bit...

 ## Overview
 The project aims to streamline the scheduling process for employees over at the Malmö University Student Helpdesk, but we plan on adding support for ex: Teaching-Assistants that will be included in version 2.0.